oVirt/ovirt-site/source/documentation/quickstart/quickstart-guide.html.md

 Storage definition, type and function, are encapsulated in a logical entity called a Storage Domain.
 Multiple storage domains are supported.

-For this guide you will use two types of storage domains:
+For this guide you will use two types of storage domains.
 The first is an NFS share for ISO images of installation media.
 You have already created this ISO domain during the oVirt Engine installation.

 The second storage domain will be used to hold virtual machine disk images.
 For this domain, you need at least one of the supported storage types.
-You have already set a default storage type during installation as described in [Install oVirt Engine](#Install_oVirt_Engine).
+You have already set a default storage type during installation as described in [Install oVirt Engine](/documentation/quickstart/quickstart-guide/#install-ovirt-engine).
 Ensure that you use the same type when creating your data domain.

 **Select your next step by checking the storage type you should use:**